-Investors in long-term bonds.
-In a high-inflation environment, “it’s on the bond side where there’s a lot more trouble,” Thoma says.
+Investors in long-term bonds: In a high-inflation environment, “it’s on the bond side where there’s a lot more trouble,” Thoma says.
 “If you’re living off coupon bond payments, for instance, you’re going to lose when there’s inflation.”

 McBride says bond investors can hedge against inflation by favoring shorter-term bonds and inflation-indexed bonds.

-Variable-rate mortgage holders.
-Homeowners with mortgage rates that aren’t fixed see their borrowing costs climb periodically along with the broader inflation in the economy, leading to larger payments and decreased affordability.
+Variable-rate mortgage holders: Homeowners with mortgage rates that aren’t fixed see their borrowing costs climb periodically along with the broader inflation in the economy, leading to larger payments and decreased affordability.

-Credit card debt holders.
-Most credit cards have a variable interest rate tied to a major index such as the prime rate.
+Credit card debt holders: Most credit cards have a variable interest rate tied to a major index such as the prime rate.
 Because of this, credit card holders experience quickly climbing rates and higher payments in an inflationary environment.

-McBride says people looking to save for their first home in the midst of a high inflation rate are confronted with quickly rising home prices, high interest rates for mortgages and a relentless slide in the value of any money they’ve put away for a down payment.
+First-time homebuyers: McBride says people looking to save for their first home in the midst of a high inflation rate are confronted with quickly rising home prices, high interest rates for mortgages and a relentless slide in the value of any money they’ve put away for a down payment.